naelstrof/maim/README.md

 why use maim over import or scrot?
 --------------------
 * Compared to scrot
     - maim has no --exec or naming features.
 This is because maim follows the unix philosophy of "do one thing and do it well".
-These features are things that should be handled by your shell.
+These features are things that should be handled by the shell.
     - scrot has no way to screenshot a predefined region. maim comes equipped with --geometry features that allow for specified region capture.
     - With [slop](https://github.com/naelstrof/slop) installed, maim's --select option is far superior to scrot's -s option in many ways.
 See [slop](https://github.com/naelstrof/slop) for more details.
 * Compared to ImageMagick's import